netkicorp/netkidocs/onboard_id_ios.md

 Get an IdentificationView to start the process to capture the id pictures.

-To get the intent use the method:
+To get the view use the method:

 ```swift
 OnBoardId.shared.getIdentificationView(